 We took the #28 electric tram up to Graco to the best miradora or viewpoint in the city–Senhora Do Monte– for panoramic vistas from bridges to cathedrals and those gleaming red tile roofs.
 Then we walked down to the funky Alfama district for another great viewpoint neat the Castle of Sao Georges.

 The most memorable moment, however, was my “papele flambé.”
 No that’s not a flaming dessert.
-That was me setting my napkin on fire by accident when I obliviously placed it too close to our tabletop candle.
+That was me setting my napkin on fire when I obliviously placed it too close to our tabletop candle.
 Moments later, I was frantically dousing the immolating paper with our glasses of water!
-Nice way to make an impression on all the other people in the restaurant!
+Nice way to make a searing impression on all the other people in the restaurant!
 We won’t be back, but you should.